MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step9.md

 ![](media\new_vm.png)

 A more simple way to write this script would be to use a concept referred to as splatting.
-Splatting groups and passes parameters to a command as a single unit, this makes our scripts more readable, easier to modify and re-use.
+Splatting groups parameters and passes these to a command as a single unit.
+Splatting makes our scripts more readable, easier to modify and re-use.

 The same script re-written using the splatting method would look like this: